-Gateways are used to control how the process flows.
-In Business Process Model and Notation (BPMN) definition, only sequence flow will affect the flow of work and message flow should not affect the flow of work.
+Gateways is a BPMN notation used to control how a process flows.
+Connected by sequence flows, a gateway acts as a decision point that decides which (outgoing) sequence flow to take based on the result of the evaluation of condition(s) specified.
+According to the Business Process Model and Notation (BPMN)’s definition, only sequence flow will affect the flow of activities while message flow does not.
 If you want to know message flow usage, please see How does BPMN message flow work? article.
-Gateways can only be connected by sequence flow only.
-This article will show different type of gateways and their behavior with Business Process Animacian.
+In this article, we will show you the different types of gateways and their behavior using the BPMN modeler featured by Visual Paradigm.

-There are 5 types of gateways in BPMN.
-These five types of gateways are Exclusive Gateway, Event-Based Gateway, Inclusive Gateway, Parallel Gateway and Complex Gateway.
-Below image show the graphical notation of different type of BPMN gateways.
+BPMN defines 5 types of gateways, which include: Exclusive Gateway, Event-Based Gateway, Inclusive Gateway, Parallel Gateway, and Complex Gateway.
+The image below shows the graphical notation of the different types of BPMN gateways.

-Exclusive gateway is a diversion point of a business process flow.
-For a given instance of the process, there is only one of the paths can be taken.
-See below business process diagram.
-If the order amount is greater than 1,000, we will request deposit from customer.
+An exclusive gateway is a diversion point of a business process flow.
+For a given instance of the process, only one of the paths can be taken.
+Take a look at the business process diagram below.
+If the order amount is greater than 1,000, we will request the customer for a deposit.
 If the order amount is 1,000 or less, we will deliver goods directly.
-There is only two possible path of the business process and these two possible paths will only execute one but not both.
-Please see Exclusive gateways example animation.
+There are only two possible paths of the business process and either of them will be executed, but not both.
+Please see the Exclusive gateways example animation.

-The suggested modeling of gateways is state the checking (question) in the gateway (diamond shape) and state the condition in the sequence flow.
-When the business process is executed (either by manual process or with automatic process), the condition will evaluate one by one and once the first condition is fulfilled, we still trigger the connected activity and stop evaluate other condition.
+The suggested way to mode gateways is to state the checking (question) in the gateway (diamond shape) and state the condition in the sequence flow.
+When the business process is executed (either by manual process or with the automatic process), the condition will be evaluated one by one and once the first condition is fulfilled, we still trigger the connected activity and stop evaluate other conditions.

-Inclusive gateway is also a division point of the business process.
-Unlike the exclusive gateway, inclusive gateway may trigger more than 1 out-going paths.
-Since inclusive gateway may trigger more than 1 out-going paths, the condition checking process will have a little bit different then the exclusive gateway.
-All out-going conditions will be evaluated no matter has fulfilled out-going flow or not.
-Below business process diagram show a typical inclusive gateway usage.
+An inclusive gateway is also a division point of the business process.
+Unlike the exclusive gateway, an inclusive gateway may trigger the execution of more than one out-going flows.
+Since an inclusive gateway may trigger more than one out-going flows, the condition checking process is a bit different from the exclusive gateway.
+Under an inclusive gateway, all the out-going conditions will be evaluated.
+The business process diagram below shows an example of an inclusive gateway.